Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 #### 2.3.1.
 Real Economy Projects

-The CryptoCommodity Framework has been designed to enable citizens to fund and realize real economy projects.
-CryptoCommodities include a provision which allows the issuer to launch funding rounds and capitalize his project.
-The investors can be local or global.
+The CryptoCommodity Framework borrows from Utility Tokens the ability to run funding rounds.
+By runing funding rounds, citizens can propose, fund and execute Real Economy projects that today cannot developed.
+The scope of tjhe projects can be global or local.
+Also the investors can be local or global.